inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 # You (will) know the truth of bioinformatics

-- You can't run your software 6 months later.
+- You can't run your software six months later.

 ---